cmd777/folder-dupe/README.md

 # Folder duping bug

-How *i think* it works: for some reason, folders that contain other folders are duped.
+How it works: for some reason, folders that contain other folders are duped.

-How to replicate:
+# How to replicate:

-Click on the testing/123 folder click on the . . . (to go back) click on the . . . (to go back)
+- Click on the testing/123 folder
+- Click on the . . . (to go back)
+- Click on the . . . (to go back)

 The following folders should appear twice:
 .github/workflows